 Capybaras are large water-loving rodents with sweet personalities.
-These gentle mammals native to South America are adorable with short, square snouts and large incisor teeth, but do capybaras make good pets?
+These gentle mammals native to South America are adorable with short, square snouts and large incisor teeth, but can you have a capybara as a pet?
+Do they make good pets?

 Capybaras are the biggest rodent on earth (weighing up to 170 lbs) in the same animal family as guinea pigs, called Caviidae.
 Adult capybaras can grow up to 4 feet long and 24 inches tall.
 Their compact bodies grow reddish-brown fur on their backs, turning to a yellowish hue on their bellies.

-Want to know more about capybaras and how to care for them as pets?
-Read on to learn how to house, feed, and keep capybaras healthy for their average lifespan of up to 10 years.
+Want to know more about pet capybaras and how to care for them?
+Read on to learn how to house, feed, and keep pet capybaras healthy for their average lifespan of up to 10 years.

 Do Capybaras Make Good Pets?

-Your capybaras need a closed-top enclosure (pen) with shelter and water for swimming.
-The enclosure should have plenty of space for multiple animals since it’s essential to adopt more than one capybara at a time.
+Can you have a capybara for a pet if you don’t have a pond or pool?
+Unfortunately, not – your pet capybaras need a closed-top enclosure (pen) with shelter and water for swimming.
+The enclosure should have plenty of space for multiple animals since it’s essential to adopt more than one capybara pet at a time.
 Additionally, the pond or pool dedicated to capybara use should be full and accessible 24 hours a day.

 What Does A Capybara Eat?